 Contract paperwork received from sellers

-The seller’s conveyancer will draw up a legal contract to transfer ownership and will send to your conveyancer to answer any initial questions that your solicitor may have.
+The seller’s conveyancer will draw up a legal contract to transfer ownership and will send it to your conveyancer along with their answers to any initial questions your conveyancer may have had.
 This should contain information on the property’s title plus standard forms completed by the seller.

 The relevant property searches (such as Local Authority, environmental searches and any other recommended searches) will now be ordered for the property which you are purchasing.